satv0878/pattern/README.md

 Example implementations for:

+---

+## Creational

 -   Singleton:

     -   simple database interface

+-   Simple Factory:
+    -   car factory for different brands

+---

+## Structural

+-   Decorator:
+    -   a decorator for calculating the cost of adding different condiments

+---

+## Behavioral

 -   Template method:
     -   a template for baking bread
 -   Strategy Pattern:

     -   a strategy for different ways of public transports
--   Simple Factory:
-    -   car factory for different brands
--   Decorator:
-    -   a decorator for calculating the cost of adding different condiments

 -   Observer:

     -   covid case counter notifies an incidence calculator

+---

     **_Check out the spec files !_**